with-context-engine/repository-factory-docs/How To's/Create Github Service User (Bot).md

 ## Creating a Github App

+> [!IMPORTANT]
-You can simply install the following [app](https://github.com/apps/repository-factory-worker) onto your own repository.
+> You can simply install the following [app](https://github.com/apps/repository-factory-worker) onto your own repository.

+---

+> [!IMPORTANT]
+> You can follow the guide on Github's [page](https://docs.github.com/en/apps/creating-github-apps/writing-code-for-a-github-app/quickstart) to create your own service user / app, or, follow the simple advice below.

 ## Credentials from Github App needed